 Never simply apply the product to the limestone and leave it to dry.
 There will be some excess product if you have reached saturation, it needs to be thoroughly wiped off.

 The length of time left before removing excess sealer varies but we have found anywhere between 5 and 20 minutes is optimal.
-Carry out a small test area to gain a timing that suites the conditions on the day.
+Carry out a small test area to gain a timing that suits the conditions on the day.

-Never apply this sealer to damp stone and make sure the surface is clean before application.
+Avoid applying this sealer to damp stone and make sure the surface is clean before application.
 This product will reach full strength over 24-48 hours, but you can walk on the surface as soon as its dry.